rom-rb/rom-rb.org/source/learn/getting-started/auth-with-rom.html.md

   </div>
 </div>
 ```
-Now let's create login form for users to have ability to sign up:
+Now let's create login form for users to have ability to sign up in `app/views/users/new.html.erb`:
 ```ruby
 <%= render partial: "layouts/header" %>